Updated on: September 20, 2023

 - 1 GB encrypted storage.

 LastPass offers more account recovery options than Dashlane, 1Password, or any other competitor.
 These options include a one-time password, SMS recovery code, or master password hint.
-The most convenient one is mobile account recovery — if you forget your master password, all you have to do is log into your LastPass account on your phone using your fingerprint or facial recognition authenticator.
+The most convenient one is mobile account recovery — if you or any of your family members forget their master password, all you have to do is log into your LastPass account on your phone using your fingerprint or facial recognition authenticator.

 I really like how LastPass also offers a wide variety of two-factor authentication (2FA) options.
 This extra layer of security allows you to keep the information in your vault protected, even if a hacker gains access to your master password.
 It is compatible with popular third-party authenticator apps, including Google Authenticator, Microsoft Authenticator, Duo Security, and more.